mlswg/mls-protocol/draft-ietf-mls-protocol.md

       derived from the path secret.
 The private key MUST be the private key that corresponds to the public key in the node.

-* Use the `epoch_secret` from the KeyPackage object to generate the epoch secret and other derived secrets for the current epoch.
+* Use the `intermediate_secret` to derive the other secrets for the current epoch as described in the key schedule.

 * Set the confirmed transcript hash in the new state to the value of the `confirmed_transcript_hash` in the GroupInfo.